Tekken 8

 and a deservingly higher budget than its wildly successful predecessor, TEKKEN 7.

-In addition to upgraded visuals harnessing the power of Unreal Engine 5, TEKKEN 8 will
+In addition to upgraded visuals harnessing the power of Unreal Engine 5, TEKKEN 8 features a fully

-immersive story mode blending action with cinematics.
-Of course, returning
+immersive story mode blending action with cinematics in addition to a plethora

 fan-favorite fighters will receive a ton of upgrades, new moves, insane new